 ■ Compositions with the most dynamic structure not only have one clearly dominant direction, they also have at least one clearly subordinate direction.

-- Repetition Exercise Completed
+- Repetition (beta only) Exercise Completed

 ■ Creates a pattern of similarity that moves the viewer’s eye comfortably through a composition.